420blaze420/tape0002/README.md

 * **Xcompanyx** requires the creation and submission of a network diagram, showcasing the details of the wired and wireless network.

 #### Test results
 * All test results are to be documented and submitted within the 'Testing & Validation' document.

 #### Administrator guide
 * A document titled 'Administrator guide' must be delivered explaining the changes which have occurred since the integration.
 * This document explains the changes and new expectations to the network administrator.
+* This document should include but is not limited too WPA3, 802.1x authentication, RADIUS server, access points, integration, wireless coverage statistics,

 #### Support plan
 * A support plan document must be submitted detailing post-launch maintenance, service level agreements and any new technical requirements.